-Professors: Edward Biehl, John Buynak, Dieter Crèmer, Elfi Kraka, Werner Horsthemke, Michael Lattman, Mark Schell, David Son, Patty Wisian-Neilson.
-Assistant Professors: Alexander Lippert, Peng Tao, Nicolay Tsarevsky, Brian Zoltowski.
+Professors: Edward Biehl, John Buynak, Dieter Crèmer, Werner Horsthemke, Elfi Kraka, Michael Lattman, Mark Schell, David Son, Patty Wisian-Neilson.
+Assistant Professors: Isaac Garcia-Bosch, Alexander Lippert, Peng Tao, Nicolay Tsarevsky, Brian Zoltowski.
 Professor of Practice: Jennifer O'Brien.
-Senior Lecturer: Andrea Adams.
-Lecturer: Helen Babbili.
-Emeritus Professor: John Maguire.
+Senior Lecturers: Andrea Adams, Helen Babbili.

 In addition to meeting the requirements described by the Office of Research and Graduate Studies, an applicant must hold a bachelor's degree with a major in chemistry.
-Applicants are required to take the GRE general graduate school admission test and are strongly encouraged to take the chemistry subject exam.
+Applicants are required to take the GRE general graduate school admission test.
 If English is not the applicant's native language, he or she must also take the TOEFL English language proficiency test and achieve a minimum score of 80 on the Internet-based test.
-Three letters of recommendation from individuals who have worked with the applicant must be submitted to the Department of Chemistry.
+Three letters of recommendation from individuals who have worked with the applicant must be submitted with the application.